Promoting Universal Human Values

-- We encourage all learners to take part in afterschool clubs and extra-curricular activities which help to build learner resilience and independence.
+- We encourage all learners to pledge to take part in afterschool clubs and extra-curricular activities which help to build learner resilience and independence.

-- We offer a wide range of outside of the classroom opportunities such as Forest school, sports clubs and BBC school news report which helps build learners independence and also helps to prepare them for their futures and career pathways.
+- We offer a wide range of outside of the classroom opportunities such as Forest school, sports clubs, BBC school report and Diana Mentoring which build learners independence and also help to prepare them for their futures and career pathways.

-- All learners leave UBHS to go into employment, further education or apprenticeships which is aided by our high aspirations for all.
+- 100% of learners leave UBHS to go into employment, further education or apprenticeships which is aided by our high aspirations for all.

 - At the heart of our learning community is respect.
 We strive for excellence in everything and aim to give young men from every background the education they deserve and the best life chances.